 For sizes and prices open this printable PDF file in a new window.

 The first four of these are composed of details extracted from photographs of surfaces and textures on walls, floors, signs, and vehicles.
 They were shot roaming through Copenhagen, Denmark; Siena, Italy; and Stockholm, Sweden.
-The three graphic elements in each collage are the same in terms of size and placement.
-I plan to continue adding to this series as I encounter new surfaces in new cities.
+The next six were created from architectural details and surfaces in Boston and Cambridge, Mass.
+The three graphic elements in each of the first ten collages are the same in terms of size and placement.
+I plan to continue adding to this series as I encounter new textures in new cities.
 No doubt some will also emerge from fresh looks at not so new cities closer to home.
-The fifth image, as the title CRUMPLED COLLAGE suggests, is a studio piece made from fragments of crumpled paper.
+The last image, as the title CRUMPLED COLLAGE suggests, is a studio piece made from fragments of crumpled paper.

 I created the pieces in this series by building table top constructions consisting of closely spaced curtains of colored threads hanging from thin bars at the top.
 In THREADSCAPE #1 there are three curtains going back away from the viewer.
 In THREADSCAPE #2 there are five.
 I then lit the constructions and shot them on 4×5 film against a gray background.
 I printed the images rotated 90 degrees from their original orientation because I liked the sense of wavelike motion that resulted from running the threads horizontally.
 The lefthand thumbnail of each pair yields a view of the full composition.
 The thumbnail on the right blows up a section of each piece to give a sense of the finely detailed texture on your relatively low resolution computer screen.